Teaching and learning

 Intro Microbiology

-BIOL 2070 and BIOL 2071 provide an exploration of the invisible world of bacteria, archaea, fungi, microscopic protists, viruses and prions.
+This course is an exploration of the invisible world of bacteria, archaea, fungi, microscopic protists, viruses and prions.
+It includes a lab component that introduces major techniques required to work safely with microbes.

 Photo by Ousa Chea on Unsplash